 In the spring of 1870, Rev. Hartsough returned to the East for the purpose of obtaining men and money for the Mission in Utah.
-He secured the services of the Reverend Gustavus M. Peirce from the Central New York Conference, who returned with him to become the founding pastor of First Methodist Episcopal Church of Salt Lake City.
+He secured the services of the Reverend Gustavus M. Peirce from the Central New York Conference, who returned with him to become the founding pastor of First Methodist Church in Salt Lake City.
 Rev. Peirce arrived in Utah on May 8, 1870.
+That same year he began the Methodist contribution of education in Utah by opening a school known as the Rocky Mountain Seminary.
+Within two years, the school had an impressive enrollment of 220 pupils, and it remained open until 1893.
+He organized churches and schools in Salt Lake City, Ogden, Corinne, Tooele, Beaver, Provo and Evanston, Wyoming.

-Rev. Peirce delivered his first sermon in Independence Hall on May 15, 1870.
-Faust’s Hall & Houtz Livery Stable, an unfinished hay loft over a livery barn was the first official meeting place of the church.
+On May 15, 1870, Rev. Peirce also delivered his first sermon in Independence Hall.
+Faust’s Hall & Houtz Livery Stable (right), an unfinished hay loft over a livery barn was the first official meeting place of the church.
 It was located on 200 South between Main & State Street (where the Gallivan Center is now).
 The first meeting was held May 22, 1870 with forty people in attendance and was rented at fifty dollars a month.
 Rev. Peirce called it “an exorbitant amount, but our only chance.”
 The first Sunday School met in Faust’s Hall on June 12, 1870 with three teachers.
-The first church festival, held June 18 with six hundred present cleared three hundred dollars.
-That same year Rev. Peirce began the Methodist contribution of education in Utah by opening a school known as the Rocky Mountain Seminary.
-Within two years, the school had an impressive enrollment of 220 pupils, and it remained open until 1893.
-He organized churches and schools in Salt Lake City, Corinne, Tooele, Beaver, Provo and Evanston, Wyoming.
+Faust’s Hall later became a District Courthouse and was the location where Brigham Young was tried for polygamy.
+The first Methodist wedding ceremony was between Abram Young and Martha Canary and was performed by Rev G. M. Peirce on June 20, 1870.
+In doing further research, we found that American frontierswoman and professional scout Calamity Jane’s real name was Martha Canary.
+Although we have been unable to prove that the Martha Canary that Rev Peirce married is one and the same, we have been able to place Calamity Jane in SLC in 1870.

-Merkel, Henry Martin, History of Methodism inUtah.
+Merkel, Henry Martin, History of Methodism in Utah.
 The Dentan Printing Co.
 Colorado Springs.
 1938.